MatasJones/LA-MJ-EPFL-PDS/README.md

 > ⚠️ **Critical:** Start the **talker node first** before the listener node to prevent socket connection issues.

+> ⚠️ **Critical:** For the ROS2 and socket implementations, to change modes, it is important to uncomment the desired implementation macro at the top of the talker.cpp and listener.cpp, the modes must match.

 ### 3) DISTRIBUTED\_UDP

 Implements **UDP socket communication** across the entire distributed system, replacing the default ROS 2 stack.